At your eligibility interview, IRCC asks you questions to decide if you can make a claim in Canada. This interview is not your refugee hearing.

 - Canada already made you a protected person

 - Canada has already ordered you to leave in a removal order

 - At a United States-Canada land border, you were told you could not enter because of the STCA, but later did so without permission

 If IRCC does not allow you to make a refugee claim, they will give you a removal order.
 They may detain you (hold you in custody).
 They may let you go but tell you to come back for a meeting.
 At the meeting, you may be offered a Pre-Removal Risk Assessment (PRRA).

 Withdrawing your refugee claim

-If you decide to withdraw your refugee claim, the conditional removal order that you were given at your eligibility interview becomes enforceable, meaning that you can be removed from Canada.
-You will not be able to change your mind or make another refugee claim in the future.
-Talk to your legal representative before you take this action.
+If you decide to withdraw your claim, CBSA may remove you from Canada.
+You cannot change your mind or make another refugee claim later.
+Speak to a legal representative before you withdraw your claim.